How to Setup W3 Total Cache on WordPress

 The key thing to note here is that I never went into the details of any individual option.
 That’s because a lot of these things are technical in nature, and to be honest, what’s important isn’t so much how they work as much as it is that they get the job done.
 If you do want to look further into how each option helps you to achieve better WordPress performance, a good technical web developer or Search Engine Optimisation blog should provide everything you need to know.

 Also, if you’re still not satisfied with the performance improvements, I’d recommend using a CDN network.
 You can start with CloudFlare which is free to begin, offering limited options, or you can opt for much advanced MaxCDN which offers tons of features and a guaranteed improvement.
+This is included in most of the hosting companies that we have reviewed.
 The second one is paid and comes with a premium support team, always ready to help you out in any situation.